 Call: +44 1273 202807

 The only VIP super club in town but it’s worth the extra money you pay to get in if you want a swanky time with a private table and the chance to rub shoulders with Brighton’s beautiful people.
 This is the perfect venue to wrap up the night in and dance until you drop.

 Call: +44 1273 710976

-The biggest club in Brighton is Pryzm and that means 3 dancefloors to choose from each one playing a different set.
+The biggest club in Brighton is Pryzm, which means 3 dancefloors to choose from, each playing a different set.
 Dancing all night long is never a problem and the crowd is one of the friendliest in the city.
 We’d recommend booking a VIP booth if you’re in a decent-sized group as it’s nice to have somewhere to put your beers and chill out.